If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

 It may help to think of this option as a summary, plus a preview of what you can find under some of the other content types.

 Google Images lets you browse pictures that match your search terms.
 If you want to see the full-sized version of an image (as well as the website it came from), all you have to do is click the one you want.

 You can also click Search tools to filter the results by subject, size, color, and more.

-Click here to search for videos, books, places, blogs, and more.
+Click here to search for maps, books, flights, and more.